JillG387/JillG387.github.io/README.md

 #### I'm immensely grateful for the knowledge and confidence gained through this course.

-#### This website stands as a testament to my passion for coding, design, and storytelling.
+#### This website showcases my passion for coding, design, and storytelling.
 It's not merely a resume; it's a digital portal into my professional world, meticulously crafted to engage, inform, and inspire.